Yosemite Decimal System

 YDS was leveraged to chart existing LCSH terms to the different YDS classes.

-YDS ClassDefinition from Appendix A in Mountaineering: The Freedom of the HillsLibrary of Congress Subject Headings KeywordsTitle or Description
+YDS ClassDefinition from Appendix A in Mountaineering: The Freedom of the HillsLibrary of Congress Subject Headings Title or Description

-Class 1Hiking.Hiking -Hiking or hiker
+Class 1Hiking.Hiking Hiking or hiker

 Class 4Simple climbing, often with exposure.
 A rope is often used.
 A fall could be fatal.
-Typically natural protection can be easily found.Rock ClimbingScramblingScrambling
+Typically natural protection can be easily found.Rock climbing or ScramblingRock climbing or Scrambling

 Class 5Where rock climbing begins in earnest.
-Climbing involves the use of a rope, belaying, and protection (natural or artificial) to protect the leader from a long fall.Rock climbing-Rock climbing or rock climbers
+Climbing involves the use of a rope, belaying, and protection (natural or artificial) to protect the leader from a long fall.Rock climbingRock climbing or rock climbers

-5.0-5.7Easy for experienced climbers; where most novices begin.Rock climbing-Rock climbing
+5.0-5.7Easy for experienced climbers; where most novices begin.Rock climbingRock climbing or rock climbers

-5.8-5.9Where most weekend climbers become comfortable; employs specific skills of rock climbing, such as jamming, liebacks and mantels.Rock climbing-Rock climbing
+5.8-5.9Where most weekend climbers become comfortable; employs specific skills of rock climbing, such as jamming, liebacks and mantels.Rock climbingRock climbing rock climbers

-5.10-5.11A committed recreational climber can reach this levelRock climbing-Rock climbing
+5.10-5.11A committed recreational climber can reach this levelRock climbingRock climbing or rock climbers

-5.12-5.15The realm of true experts; demands much training and natural ability, as well as, often repeated working of a route.Rock climbing-Rock climbing
+5.12-5.15The realm of true experts; demands much training and natural ability, as well as, often repeated working of a route.Rock climbingRock climbing or rock climbing